NLnetLabs/roto/docs/source/embedding/expand_the_runtime.rst

 use.

-The standard runtime doesn't even have a way to print to stdout, because the host application doesn't want to allow the scripts to do that.
+The standard runtime doesn't even have a way to print to stdout, because the host application may not want to allow the scripts to do that.
 But it is possible to add some standard modules to the runtime.
 For example, there is a method ``add_io_functions`` on ``Runtime`` to add the ``print`` function.